libical/libical/docs/MigrationGuide_to_4.0.md

 # Migrating to version 4.0

+## Bool return values

+A bunch of function signatures have been changed to use 'bool' rather than 'int' types.

+This is implemented using the C99 standards compliant <stdbool.h> header.

 ## `icalrecurrencetype` now passed by reference

 The way `struct icalrecurrencetype` is passed between functions has been changed.
 While it was